cc-git-repository/ccRepository/README.md

                     to share behaviors and characteristics across different animal classes.
 - KAN-49-Vehicle:   Implement a Python program that models a simplified vehicle management system, showcasing inheritance and polymorphism, without using property decorators for encapsulation.
+- KAN-52-EX1:       Implement a custom container class that mimics a list but with access control.
+                    Users should be able to add elements to the list only if they have the correct permissions.
+- KAN-52-EX2:       Create a decorator that logs the entry and exit of every method call in a class.
+- KAN-52-EX3:       Design a set of classes that simulate a zoo where different types of animals can exhibit unique behaviors.
+- KAN-52-EX4:       Implement a Singleton metaclass that ensures a class has only one instance.
+- KAN-52-EX5:       Implement the command pattern to support undoable operations in a software application.

 ## Project Status